The White Mountain Challenge is a self-supported hike where participants must climb all 48 of the White Mountain 4000 footers in one continuous hike.

 Has anyone ever finished a White Mountain Challenge?

 Yes, Mats Roing finished a hike of all of the White Mountain 4000 footers in 2007 over the course of 10 days and 14 hours that complies with the rules listed above.
-You can read a short description of Mat’s route on Views from the Top or the published chapter in Carol Stone White’s Peak Experiences: Danger, Death and Daring in the Mountains of the Northeast (Kindle).
-Note that removal of a foot bridge across the East Branch of the Pemigewasset River makes duplication of Mat’s route difficult.
+You can read Mat’s account of his hike in Carol Stone White’s classic book Peak Experiences: Danger, Death and Daring in the Mountains of the Northeast (available in print or Kindle).
+Note that removal of a footbridge across the East Branch of the Pemigewasset River makes duplication of Mat’s route difficult.
 Mats carried all of his own food for the duration of the hike and camped out each night, except the last, which he spent at a B&B. Some dozen or so Challengers have completed the route since then.

 What is the difference between the White Mountain Challenge and a Diretissima?